Academic Upgrading Loading...

 Certificate of Achievement in Grade 12 Equivalency

-You can apply for a Certificate of Achievement in Grade 12 Equivalency from GPRC if you successfully complete (receive a passing grade in) English and either Mathematics or Social Studies as listed:
+Students can apply for a Certificate of Achievement in Grade 12 Equivalency from GPRC if they successfully complete (receive a passing grade in) English and either Mathematics or Social Studies as listed:

 - English (EN0130 or EN0132) or an equivalent grade 12 level English course from another institution